 In May 2016 the Minister for Arts, Culture and Heritage announced the launch of the Regional Culture and Heritage Fund to replace the Regional Museums Policy for Capital Construction Projects.

-The call for applications to the third round of the Regional Culture and Heritage Fund (RCHF) opened in April 2017.
-Subject to the calibre of applications received, around $5 million is available for possible distribution to qualifying projects.
+The call for applications to the third round of the Regional Culture and Heritage Fund (RCHF) closed on 28 April 2017.

 Overview of the RCHF

 The Regional Culture and Heritage Fund (the RCHF) replaces the Regional Museums Policy for Capital Construction Projects (the RMP).

 The RCHF eligibility criteria are sufficiently broad to enable the Fund to benefit a range of cultural organisations throughout New Zealand: in the broader art gallery and museums sector (including iwi museums/whare taonga), the performing arts, and the heritage sector.

 The RCHF’s focus is capital projects outside the main centres of Auckland, Wellington, and Christchurch.

 Projects located in Auckland, Wellington, and Christchurch remain eligible for grant consideration and applications will be considered on a case by case basis.

 While the nature of the applying institution’s collection(s) will still be taken into consideration when assessing applications, museums and galleries are no longer required to demonstrate they hold a collection of national significance in order to be eligible for a grant.

 Key RCHF criteria include being a contestable fund of last resort and the thirds funding sources model which promotes a mix of local government, philanthropic and community fundraising with central government funding.
 A map of RCHF Round One funding decisions can be viewed here.

 Potential applicants should contact the Ministry to discuss their project and add their details to the Ministry’s call alerts database.
 Register here to receive an email when this alert status text is next updated.